11 Oct 2023

-In order to use the Hadada service and participate in online classes, you must register an account.
+You must register an account to use the Hadada platform and participate in online classes and services.
 You may only do so if you are over the age of eighteen and have internet access.
-Our accounts are stored through a third party site.
-We make no guarantee of the safety and accuracy of the third party site.
-The registration process entails providing a username and password.
-You are solely responsible for the safety of your password, and you must inform us if you suspect someone has unlawfully obtained this information.
+Your account is stored on a database on a dedicated server from a third-party site.
+We make no guarantee of the safety and accuracy of the third-party site.
+The registration process entails providing your full name, username and a strong password.
+You are solely responsible for the security of your password, and you must inform us if you suspect someone has unlawfully obtained this information.

-1.2 What we may do with your information.
 We will collect your private information and other digital data in terms of our privacy and security policy.
-This is done in order to manage and enhance your experience and the experience of our community.
-We will take all reasonable steps to protect your personal information, and we will never sell your information.
-We may however distribute your information to the trainers and instructors that teach the classes to which you have signed-up for.
-We may also share your information with third parties who we use in order to operate our business.
+This is done to manage and enhance your experience and the experience of our community.
+We will take all reasonable steps to protect your personal information and never sell your information.
+We may distribute your information to the trainers, instructors or fitness professionals that provide a service you have signed up for.
+We may also share your information with third parties we use to operate our business.
 We are also required to disclose information if required by law.
-We constantly aim to improve and grow our services and products to you and our community, and so we may send you promotional information through any form of communication.
-You agree that we may send you this type information, although you are free to opt-out of receiving this information at any time.
+We constantly aim to improve and grow our services and products for you and our community, so we may send you promotional information through any form of communication.
+You agree that we may send you this type of information, although you are free to opt out of receiving this information at any time.

-1.3 We use third parties to provide security.
-Our website uses third parties to provide technical support in order to protect your privacy, financial information and digital security.
+Our website uses third parties to provide technical support to protect your privacy, financial information and digital security.
 This means that your personal information and other data will be sent and stored by third parties, and that this information may be sent to and stored at places outside South Africa.
 We only contract with third parties who we are confident can provide adequate protection.
 We do not handle your financial information, and will never view your financial information.

-1.4 We do not accept liability for any act that causes you damage as a result of the information you provide us.
-Unfortunately the internet is vulnerable to attacks.
-We therefore cannot guarantee the safety and security of your personal and financial information.
+Unfortunately, the internet is vulnerable to attacks.
+We, therefore, cannot guarantee the safety and security of your personal and financial information.
 You accordingly upload your personal and financial information at your own risk, and we are not liable for any damages that are caused as a result of your personal, digital and financial information being leaked, accessed and/or distributed.
-We also do not guarantee the safety of your information that is sent and stored by our third party providers.
-You therefore indemnify us from damages that are caused by the actions or omissions of our third party providers.
+We also do not guarantee the safety of your information that is sent and stored by our third-party providers.
+You, therefore, indemnify us from damages that are caused by the actions or omissions of our third party providers.

-1.6 How we will communicate with you.
 Our communications to you will primarily be through email or cell phone text messages.
-We may also communicate to you through telephone or postal or physical address.
+We may also communicate with you through telephone or postal or physical address.
 Your acceptance of this agreement means that you acknowledge we may use your personal information for purposes of communicating with you.

-2.1 You are responsible for training within your limits.
 As with all exercise programmes, you are required to consult with a medical doctor before commencing an exercise programme and participating in an online class.
-If you become aware of a health conditions, you must consult with a medical doctor before continuing with an exercise programme or participating in an online class.
+If you become aware of health conditions, you must consult a medical doctor before continuing with an exercise programme or participating in an online class.
 We do not provide medical advice or care, and you are therefore required to obtain medical pre-approval prior to commencing or continuing with an exercise programme or online class.
-You should not use the service if you have a history of chest pain, joint and muscle pains and all other condition that may be aggravated or worsened through online workouts.
-If, during a workout, you feel that you are exercising beyond your physical capabilities and abilities, you must immediately stop.
+You should not use the service if you have a history of chest pain, joint and muscle pains, and other conditions that may be aggravated or worsened through online workouts.
+If you feel that you are exercising beyond your physical capabilities and abilities during a workout, you must immediately stop.
 You must also stop the workout if you feel any pain, discomfort, nausea, or dizziness.
 Some videos may make use of flashing lights, and you should not use the service if you are prone to seizures.
-You are responsible for informing the trainer or instructor prior to the commencement of a class of any condition that may affect your ability to fully participate in the class.
-If you do not disclosed the condition, you may not participate in the class and must imminently end the online session.
+You are responsible for informing the trainer, instructor or fitness professional prior to the commencement of a class of any condition that may affect your ability to participate in the class fully.
+If you do not disclose the condition, you may not participate in the class and must imminently end the online session.

-2.3 Users must be eighteen years and older.
-The workouts on the service may only be used by persons of eighteen years of age and older.
-In limited instances, a trainer or instructor may provide a workout aimed at persons under the age of eighteen.
-These workout will be clearly marked.
-The parent or legal guardian must consent to a person under the age of eighteen using the service, and the person under the age of eighteen must be supervised by the parent or legal guardian or other caregiver who has been assigned such responsibility by the parent or legal guardian.
+The workouts on the service may only be used by persons eighteen years of age and older.
+In limited instances, a trainer or instructor may provide an exercise aimed at persons under the age of eighteen.
+These workouts will be clearly marked.
+The parent or legal guardian must consent to a person under the age of eighteen using the service, and the person under the age of eighteen must be supervised by the parent or legal guardian or another caregiver who has been assigned such responsibility by the parent or legal guardian.
 A person under the age of eighteen’s use of the service is subject to the entirety of the agreement.

-2.4 What you may not to do.
-The services offered on Hadada is only possible due to the efforts and services of Hadada, our trainers, instructors, employees, third parties and other users of the service.
+The services offered on Hadada are only possible due to the efforts and services of Hadada, our trainers, instructors, employees, third parties and other users of the service.
 In order to protect their interests, you undertake that neither you nor a third party acting on your behalf will or will attempt to—

 2.4.1 Record, copy, distribute, broadcast, transfer, display, licence, exchange or download any work that is offered on the service.
 This most notably includes, but is not limited to, the online workouts.